AparGarg99/video_uploader/Readme.md

 Login and upload videos to Instagram on laptop (with proxy) | Suceess | It worked for bridghdata datacenter proxy.
 Login and upload videos to Instagram on AWS (with proxy) |Suceess | It only worked for brighdata datacenter proxy.
 Login and upload videos to YouTube on laptop (without proxy) | Success | Depending on account can ask for 2FA.
-Login and upload videos to youtube on laptop (with proxy) | Success | Only worked for brighdata datacenter proxy.
+Login and upload videos to YouTube on laptop (with proxy) | Failed | Was unable to login and upload videos using proxy.
-Login and upload videos to YouTube on AWS (with proxy) | Success | Was able to login and upload videos using bridghtdata datacenter proxy.
+Login and upload videos to YouTube on AWS (with proxy) | Failed | Was unable to login and upload videos using proxy.
 ---

 ### Account creation